Microbial Study: Clean Sleep

 Clean Sleep Microbial Study Validates Effectiveness

-Numerous studies and tests validate the effectiveness of heat, ozone, ultraviolet C and steam in reducing harmful bacteria.
+Numerous studies and tests validate the effectiveness of heat, ozone, ultraviolet light and steam in reducing harmful bacteria.
 Prior to building our very first prototype, Clean Sleep spent a considerable amount of time researching what it takes to effectively target the contaminants found on mattresses.
 We consulted this data along with our scientific input to determine what works best in our apparatus.

 Our 3rd party microbial study is focused on observing specific micro-organisms that cause infection control issues for healthcare facilities.
 In 2011 alone, almost half a million individuals in the U.S. suffered from an infection caused by C. diff., and more than 100,000 of these infections developed among residents of nursing homes.
-Patients and residents spend a lot more time in their beds in these facilities and the The prevention and elimination of C. diff in medical facilities and assisted living communities could save thousands of lives and millions of dollars in health care, ultimately improving the overall quality of life for patients and residents.
+Patients and residents spend a lot more time in their beds in these facilities and the the prevention and elimination of C. diff in medical facilities and assisted living communities could save thousands of lives and millions of dollars in health care, ultimately improving the overall quality of life for patients and residents.

 Test Microorganism Information

 This bacteria is a Gram-positive, cocci shaped, aerobe which is resistant to the penicillin-derivative antibiotic methicillin.
 MRSA can cause troublesome infections, and their rapid reproduction and resistance to antibiotics makes them more difficult to treat.
 MRSA bacteria are resistant to drying and can therefore survive on surfaces and fabrics for an extended period of time and therefore makes this bacteria an excellent representative for antimicrobial efficacy testing on surfaces.

 Results of the Study – S. aureus 33592 (MRSA)